I'm receiving "Connection refused" or "Connection timed out" errors when trying to connect to my EC2 instance with SSH. How do I resolve this?

 Method 3: Run the AWSSupport-TroubleshootSSH automation document

 AWSSupport-TroubleshootSSH automation document installs the Amazon EC2Rescue tool on the instance.
 This tool checks for and corrects some issues that cause remote connection errors when connecting to a Linux machine through SSH.
-For more information, see How can I use the AWSSupport-TroubleshootSSH Automation workflow to troubleshoot SSH connection issues?
+For more information, see I'm receiving errors when trying to connect to my EC2 instance using SSH.
+How can I use the AWSSupport-TroubleshootSSH automation workflow to troubleshoot SSH connection issues?

 Method 4: Use a user data script